MackerelGray/chirp-bark-hey/jude/transspecies-human.md

 <p>An analogy: I’m a nonbinary person.
 Personally, on my own body, I don’t like having facial hair, and I don’t like having breasts.
 This doesn’t give me the right to start calling all men “neckbeards” to emphasize how <i>different</i> I am from them.
 It doesn’t give me the right to start calling all women “milkjugs” to emphasize how <i>different</i> I am from them.
 Do you see how demeaning and objectifying those phrases sound?
 I don’t get to look at what I despise on my own body and reduce other people down to the traits I dislike.</p>

-<p>I know that most machines think that being human is a nightmare.
+I know that most machines think that being human is a nightmare.
 This is fine.
-You don’t need to understand <i>why</i> someone is human - though if you want to know, my boyfriend wrote <a href="https://chirp-bark-hey.neocities.org/writings/gavin/being-human">an incredibly detailed essay</a> on why he identifies as 100% human.
-But you don’t <i>need</i> to understand something to <i>respect</i> the people who experience it instead of insulting their bodies like a schoolyard bully.</p>
+You don’t need to understand *why* someone is human - though if you want to know, my boyfriend wrote [an incredibly detailed essay](https://github.com/MackerelGray/chirp-bark-hey/blob/main/gavin/being-human.md) on why he identifies as 100% human.
+But you don’t *need* to understand something to *respect* the people who experience it instead of insulting their bodies like a schoolyard bully.

 <p>The idea that the machine is inherently better than the lowly human is just reversing the anthropocentric hierarchy where humanity is better than all other life on earth, except now <i>machines</i> are better than humanity.
 It’s still an unfair hierarchy, just one that’s now centered on technology as the ultimate lifeform.</p>